Why Am I Not Losing Weight When I Barely Eat?

 But once again, you need to check that sugar content.
 Most protein bars are upwards of 15 grams of sugar or more per bar.
 Some measure in as high as 30 or even 40 grams of sugar depending on the calorie content.

 In actuality, these aren’t much more than a glorified chocolate bar.
-While you can buy a few bars that do keep the sugar content very low (five grams or less per bar), you do need to search for those.
-Be careful about buying these bars.
+While you can buy a few bars that do keep the sugar content very low (five grams or less per bar), you do need to search for them!
+We can recommend the RXBAR!

 So there are three foods that you may be currently eating that could be causing you some issues.
 Are any of these in your diet?